Image Credit: Harmeet Rehal

 ARTIST STATEMENT

-Coming from an intergenerationally disabled and immunocompromised Sikh-Punjabi family full of artists and makers, who have complex experiences around displacement, state violence, survivor-hood and substance use.
-I arrived at my multidisciplinary arts practice to make sense of these gritty histories and griefs.
-My practice is also shaped by an urgency to archive the crip knowledge from my lineage and all the intricate and messy ways they materialize in me, and around me.
-Within my textile work in specific, I repurpose found fabrics from my lived experience that hold complex memories and stories.
-Unraveling and adorning archived materials from my life allows me to give it new portals and meaning, and is ultimately a queering and cripping that is so grounding.
-My textile work is also an amalgamation of all the techniques and storytelling crip and working class Panjabi aunties in my life passed down to me at the kitchen table.
-Their vast knowledge on weaving with jute, sewing, quilting, crocheting, natural fabric dying, traditional Panjabi mirror (sewing glass mirror into textile) and fabric painting shows up intimately in the ways I approach my textile work.
-The slowness and crip hacks I embody in my craft are informed by these relations and my textile practice is an attempt to honor these aunties, and all the vibrant, juicy and lush possibilities Panjabi textiles offers us.
+Coming from an intergenerationally disabled and immunocompromised Sikh-Punjabi family full of artists and makers who have complex experiences around displacement, state violence, survivor-hood, and substance use, I arrived at my multidisciplinary arts practice to make sense of these gritty histories and griefs.
+My practice is also shaped by an urgency to archive the crip knowledge from my lineage and all of the intricate and messy ways they materialize in me and around me.
+Within my textile work specifically, I repurpose found fabrics from my lived experience that hold complex memories and stories.
+Unraveling and adorning archived materials from my life allows me to give them new portals and meaning and is, ultimately, a queering and cripping that is so grounding.
+My textile work is also an amalgamation of all the techniques and storytelling that the crip and working class Panjabi aunties in my life passed down to me at the kitchen table.
+Their vast knowledge of weaving with jute, sewing, quilting, crocheting, natural fabric dying, traditional Panjabi mirror (sewing glass mirror into textile), and fabric painting shows up intimately in the ways that I approach my textile work.
+The slowness and crip hacks I embody in my craft are informed by these relations and my textile practice is an attempt to honor these aunties and all of the vibrant, juicy, and lush possibilities that Panjabi textiles offer us.

-Harmeet is a fat, trans, Disabled, Sikh-Panjabi multidisciplinary artist, educator and organizer based in Tkaronto.
-Harmeet primarily does illustration, collage, painting and textile arts and facilita... tes community arts programming on these mediums.
-They are currently a MA student in the Critical Disability Studies program at York University, where their research further explores the themes of their arts practice: pandemic care networks, intergenerational crip archives, hacking normative design, Panjabi survivor-hood, and fat temporality.
+Harmeet Rehal is a fat, trans, Disabled, Sikh-Panjabi multidisciplinary artist, educator, and organizer based in Tkaronto.
+Harmeet primarily does illustration, collage, painting, and textile arts and facilitates community arts programming on these mediums.
+They are currently an MA student in the Critical Disability Studies program at York University, where their research further explores the themes of their arts practice: pandemic care networks, intergenerational crip archives, hacking normative design, Panjabi survivor-hood, and fat temporality.